jsoverson/preprocess/README.md

 changed functionality.
 Lint and test your code using jshint

 ## Release History
- - 2.4.0
+ - 3.0.0
    - All block directives (ones that have a start and an end token, like `@if`/`@endif`) are now processed recursively (via @Frizi, #61)
    - Added hidden by default configuration blocks for `js` (via @mallowigi, #40) and `html` (via @Frizi, #66)
    - fixed `@exec` in files included via `@include` and `@extend` (fixes #58)
    - changed `@extend` and `@exclude` html regex so that directives may appear more than once in one line (fixes #36)
    - fixed multiple issues with coffescript syntax (fixes #39)
-   - fixed multiple issues with newlines (fixes #8)
+   - fixed multiple issues with newlines (fixes #8, potentially breaking)
  - 2.3.1 Fixed @echo and @exec directives to allow `-` and `*` characters (fixes #21, #45, #51), fixed @exec with multiple
   params (fixes #54).
  - 2.3.0 Added support for @include-static